programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 5. **search_term_used** Data type: **VARCHAR(45)**.
 This column will store the word we used to search the newspapers.
 Click the **Apply** button.

+Click on the image below to play a short video about adding a table.

 [![IMAGE ALT TEXT](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-26.png)](https://www.youtube.com/watch?v=JRk-daWWYHY "MySQL Workbench Create Table")

 All of the above steps can be done with a command if you prefer.
 This command could be run in the Query window to create the table with the columns noted below.